 If the response is good, but symptoms return after a few months, another dose may be recommended.
 However, continued use of corticosteroids is not advisable, as there can be long-term adverse effects.

 Non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, may help relieve short-term pain.
 These may only help if the CTS is due to an underlying inflammatory condition, rather than repetitive use.

-Other potentially helpful treatments include exercises and botox injections.
+Other treatments that may help include exercises and botox injections.

 A study published in the journal Clinical Rehabilitation found "strong evidence on efficacy of local and oral steroids; moderate evidence that vitamin B6 is ineffective and splints are effective and limited or conflicting evidence that NSAIDs, diuretics, yoga, laser, and ultrasound are effective, whereas exercise therapy and botulinum toxin B injection are ineffective."

-In severe cases, where treatments have not been effective and symptoms have lasted for at least 6 months, surgery may be appropriate.
+In severe cases, where treatments have not been effective, and symptoms have lasted at least 6 months, surgery may be appropriate.

 Carpal tunnel release surgery, also called carpal tunnel decompression, is an outpatient procedure.
 It does not require an overnight stay in the hospital.

 Surgery involves cutting the carpal ligament, which is the roof of the carpal tunnel, to reduce pressure on the median nerve.